 The park is mostly famous for its wildlife and the park also hosts over 550 bird species including 11 types of Kingfisher, several falcons,eagles and black bee eater.

 This impenetrable forest is rich in flora and fauna forests where you can encounter over 357 bird species including the Albertine rift Endemics like,Rwenzori Batis, Black bee eater and the African Green Broadbill.

 Murchison Falls National Park

-Most travellers visit this park for its majestic Murchison Falls where it derives its name though the park has a lot to offer including 370 bird species; the shoebill, giant kingfisher, bee eaters and other species.
+Most travelers visit this park for its majestic Murchison Falls where it derives its name and the park has a lot to offer including 370 bird species; the shoebill, giant kingfisher, bee eaters and other species.